-Pfizer have launched the Ukraine Humanitarian Disaster Campaign to provide all eligible colleagues the opportunity to donate to key organizations helping those impacted by the conflict in Ukraine and neighbouring countries.
-The Pfizer Foundation* is matching colleague financial donations made through this campaign to organizations including UNICEF, the International Rescue Committee, Save the Children, the American Red Cross, CARE, Nova Ukraine and Sunflower of Peace.
+Pfizer have launched the Ukraine Humanitarian Disaster Campaign to provide all eligible colleagues the opportunity to donate to key organisations helping those impacted by the conflict in Ukraine and neighbouring countries.
+The Pfizer Foundation* is matching colleague financial donations made through this campaign to organisations including UNICEF, the International Rescue Committee, Save the Children, the American Red Cross, CARE, Nova Ukraine and Sunflower of Peace.

 - As of March 11, 2022, thousands of colleagues from nearly 54 countries have donated nearly USD $621,000.

 - Including The Pfizer Foundation’s dollar-for-dollar match, the total donation is approaching USD 1.25 million.